meatcar/adventofcode/2020/README.md

 ## Running

-Run `nix-shell` to install dependencies.
+Run `nix shell` to install dependencies.

 Run `make dayX` where `X` is the day of the solution;